 Our Global Account Manager Kim Monrad answers our most frequently asked questions about carpets.
 In this video, Kim explains why and when you should choose to use an integrated underlay for your carpet project.

-While it’s often the carpet itself that most people focus on, one of the most important factors that will affect how your carpet feels, performs, endures and looks is the carpet underlay that you select.
+While it’s often the carpet itself that most people focus on, one of the most important factors that will affect how your carpet feels, performs, endures and looks is the carpet underlay, also known as carpet backing.
 Selecting a carpet with all the right specifications is only one step in ensuring that you get the right carpet for your needs.
-To get the best result from your carpet, however, you’ll need to be sure to select a good underlay that fits your needs.
+To get the best result from your carpet, however, you’ll need to be sure to select a good carpet underlay that fits your needs.

 You have many options to choose from when it comes to your underlay, ranging in price, quality and performance features.
 Before you make your selection, though, one of the most important questions you should be asking yourself is whether or not to go with an integrated underlay.